ansys/scade-wux/doc/source/contributing.rst

 #.
 Create a clean Python 3.10 environment and activate it:

-   You should use the interpreter delivered with Ansys SCADE.
+   You can use the interpreter delivered with Ansys SCADE.
 For example, ``C:\Program Files\ANSYS Inc\v241\SCADE\contrib\Python310\python.exe``.

    .. code:: bash